 - The curriculum for the BScN-Collaborative Program with transfer to the Honors Program is designed to be taken over four years.
-To seek a program extension, students must obtain approval of the Honors Program Coordinator and then submit an application to the Student Advisor.
-With approval, students have up to six years from the time of original admission to the Faculty of Nursing to complete the degree requirements. - The BScN-Honors Program for After Degree students is designed to be taken over two calendar years.
-To seek a program extension, students must obtain approval of the Honors Program Coordinator and then submit an application to the Student Advisor.
-With approval, students have up to three years to complete the requirements for this program. - Students are responsible for the completeness and accuracy of their registrations.
+With approval, students have up to six years from the time of original admission to the Faculty of Nursing to complete the degree requirements.
+Normally, students who do not complete the program within six years will be required to withdraw. - The BScN-Honors Program for After Degree students is designed to be taken over two calendar years.
+With approval, students have up to three years to complete the requirements for this program.
+Normally, students who do not complete the program within three years will be required to withdraw. - Students are responsible for the completeness and accuracy of their registrations.
 Particular care should be exercised regarding prerequisite courses.
-Students are responsible for adjustments in registration made necessary by reexamination results. - 4.
-Placements can be made anywhere in the greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
-Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - 5.
-Clinical practice may include shift and weekend rotations..
+Students are responsible for adjustments in registration made necessary by reexamination results. - Placements can be made anywhere in the greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations.

+5. Clinical practice may include shift and weekend rotations.